gingerbeardman/gingerbeardman.github.io/_posts/2021-07-22-itunes-match.md

 Hang on a minute!?
 If this is true, then why have I been subscribing to iTunes Match for the last 6 years?
 And how many other people are in the same boat?

+Indeed, all the common reasons for why you would need iTunes Match such as DRM-free music, or the ability to sync bootlegs, are possible in Apple Music in addition to iTunes Match.

 I dug a little further and, finally, hidden behind a popup that is only revealed if you click on the [dotted underlined iTunes Match keyword](https://support.apple.com/en-gb/guide/music/musa3dd5209/mac), was the reason iTunes Match still exists (emphasis mine):

 > **If you subscribe to Apple Music, you don’t need to subscribe to iTunes Match** unless you still need to access your music on Apple TV (2nd or 3rd generation).